RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 ## Installing Collector and Uptrace

-Because installing OpenTelemetry Collector and Uptrace can take some time, you can use the [docker-compose](https://github.com/uptrace/uptrace/tree/master/example/redis-enterprise) example that also comes with Redis Enterprise cluster and AlertManager.
+Because installing OpenTelemetry Collector and Uptrace can take some time, you can use the [docker-compose](https://github.com/uptrace/uptrace/tree/master/example/redis-enterprise) example that also comes with Redis Enterprise cluster and Alertmanager.

 Alternatively, you can try the following guides to explore all available options: